About one week before your live event, your project manager will schedule a dry run test session with you.

 - Start the Webinar as the host (one person from your team would start this webinar)

 - Webinars require a host.
-Use the CMS > Add-Ons > Virtual Sessions > Sessions to find out which license was applied to the webinar.
+Use the Conference App Builder > Add-Ons > Virtual Sessions > Sessions to find out which license was applied to the webinar.
 Your team has access to your Zoom account.
 Log in as the Zoom user in Zoom for that account, find the webinar, and start it.

 - Experience from the attendee perspective when the host has started but is not yet broadcasting